EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/ecas/_index.md

 <p align="center"><img src="ecas-manage.png" width="50%"></p>

 {{% alert title="Note" color="primary" %}} The configuration of the cluster may
 take some time.
-Please wait for its completion before starting to start using the cluster. {{% /alert %}}
+Please wait for its completion before starting to use the cluster. {{% /alert %}}

 ### Accessing the cluster